 We value your comments on how things are running and hope that you will tell us what you like about the practice and also about any complaint you may have.

-If you have any comments or concerns about our services pleases talk to the Practice Manager.
+If you have any comments or concerns about our services please talk to the Practice Manager or Administration Manager.
 We will do everything we can to put things right.

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally within a matter of days or at most a few weeks – because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint.